JershDervis/JavaStartup/README.md

         }
     }
     public void installToWindowsStartupFolder() {
-        boolean isAdmin = false; //Refers to whether the current user as Administrator privileges WindowsStartupFolder installer = new WindowsStartupFolder(new File("C:\\example.jar"));
+        boolean isAdmin = false; //Refers to whether the current user has Administrator privileges WindowsStartupFolder installer = new WindowsStartupFolder(new File("C:\\example.jar"));
         if(isAdmin) {
             installer.installLocalMachine();